 7. A fool’s mouth is his destruction, and his lips are a snare to his soul.

-8. The words of a slanderer are like tasty morsels, and they go down into the innermost parts.
+8. Words of a slanderer are like tasty morsels, and they go down into the innermost parts.

-9. Indeed, he who is slack in his work is brother to him who is a master at destruction.
+9. Whoever is slack in his work is brother to him who is a great destroyer.

 10. The name of the

-Lord is a mighty tower; a righteous man runs to Him and is set on high.
+Lord is a mighty tower; a righteous man runs to Him and is safe.

 11. The substance of a rich man is his strong city, and it is like a high wall in his imagination.

-12. Before a breach, a man’s heart is haughty, and before honor is humility.
+12. Before destruction, a man’s heart is haughty, and before honor is humility.

-13. He who responds to a matter before hearing it out, it is folly and shame to him.
+13. He who gives a response to a matter before hearing it out, it is folly and shame to him.

 14. A man’s spirit can endure his illness, but a wounded spirit, who can bear it?

-15. The heart of a prudent man gets knowledge, and the ear of wise men seeks out knowledge.
+15. The heart of a discerning man gets knowledge, and the ear of wise men seeks knowledge.